clausbertels/Clausbertels/content/portfolio/branding/po-events.md

 We envisioned a logo that could double as a label.
 It had to be something that felt like it could be easily used as an ink stamp or a sticker to depict the quality of the event.
 It had to be visible from a distance to catch your eye on promotional posters and social media pictures.

-After a couple of iterations we settled on a blocky, fat design.
+After a couple of iterations we settled on a blocky, bold design.

 <img src="/assets/branding/poe-logo.svg" class="noresize" title="old logo" width="20%">